StackExchange/StackExchange.DataExplorer/Readme.txt

 Pre-reqs:

-- For Javascript hacking only: A web browser
+- For JavaScript hacking only: A web browser

 - For back end changes:
 - Visual Studio 2010